 - Durham Bicycle and Pedestrian Advisory Commission, which provides advice to the City Council and the Board of County Commissioners on questions relating to bicycle and pedestrian issues.

-Susanne enjoys biking the ATT, running, eating good food, traveling, and hanging out on her back porch with friends.
+Susanne enjoys biking the ATT, running, eating good food, traveling, and hanging out on her back porch with friends and family.

 Former Chairs of Eat Smart, Move More NC

 Gregg Griggs (Served: 2007-2009), NC Academy of Family Physicians

 Carolyn Dunn (Served: 2009-2011), NC Cooperative Extension, NC State University

 Dave Gardner (Served: 2011-2013), NC Center for Health and Wellness, UNC Asheville